welaughindoors/EmberUDK/README.md

 - 3 Damage groups per sword - Sword tip, middle, and hilt.
 Damage scales from each group differently
 - Mini-freeze when hitting something.
 Gives an extra 'oomf' feeling.
 - Over Shoulder zoom when switching to grapple hook
+- Basic Pawn Modular Component management + Switching on the fly (for customization)

 ####AI by Inathero